wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

 [/shell]

 The flash drive is ready to be partitioned.
-We want to add a "New&#8221; partition.
+We want to add a "New" partition.

-You are adding a new "Primary&#8221; partition.
+You are adding a new "Primary" partition.
 Then it will ask for the size and such, just accept the defaults and press enter until you get to the main screen.

-You want to mark the partition as "Bootable.&#8221;
+You want to mark the partition as "Bootable."

-Now you need to change the "Type&#8221; of the partition to a FAT16.
+Now you need to change the "Type" of the partition to a FAT16.
 It would be 06 for FAT16.

-Once you are back to the make screen, you need to "Write&#8221; the changes to the disk and accept any prompts that come up.
-Then you can "Quit&#8221; cfdisk and return which will show this&#8230;
+Once you are back to the make screen, you need to "Write" the changes to the disk and accept any prompts that come up.
+Then you can "Quit" cfdisk and return which will show this&#8230;

 [shell]